renatomaia/lua-memory/README.md

 The purpose of this project is to support manipulation of memory areas in Lua.
 These memory areas are much like Lua strings, but their contents can be modified in place and have an identity (selfness) independent from their contents.
-The library provides the following functionalities:
+The library provides the following components:

-- Support for writable memory areas.
+- [Module](doc/manual.md#lua-module) to manipulate memory areas in Lua.
-- C API to manipulate strings or memory areas in a unified way.
+- [C API](doc/manual.md#c-library) for manipulation memory areas in the same fashion of the [Lua C API](http://www.lua.org/manual/5.4/manual.html#4).

 Documentation
 -------------